opnfv/kvmfornfv/docs/design/kvmfornfv_design.rst

    * Minimal Timing Variation for Timing correctness of real-time VNFs
    * Minimal packet latency variation for data-plane VNFs
 * Fast live migration

-While these items require software development and/or specific hardware features there are also some adjustments that need to be made to system configuration information, like hardware, BIOS, OS, etc.

 **Minimal Interrupt latency variation for data plane VNFs**